-Lamproites are ultrapotassic, slightly undersaturated to oversaturated in silica, and typically have low Al2O3 (<10-11 wt%), Na2O (<1.5- 2 wt%) and CaO (<6-7 wt%; Fig. B.3).
-SiO2 is variable (<about 45 % to 60 wt%) in the Cenozoic lamproites from the Tyrrhenian Sea area, but Tuscany occurrences have SiO2 ~55 to 60 % and are named high-silica lamproites.
+Lamproites are ultrapotassic, slightly undersaturated to oversaturated in silica, and typically have low Al_2O_3 (<10-11 wt %), Na_2O (<1.5-2 wt%) and CaO (<6-7 wt %; Fig. A2.3).
+SiO2 is variable (< about 45% to 60 wt%) in the Cenozoic lamproites from the Tyrrhenian Sea area, but Tuscany occurrences have $SiO_2 \sim 55-60\%$ and are named high-silica lamproites.
 Mg# is high to very high in most of these lamproites, sometimes reaching 75-80.
 This suggests that silica variations do not depend on magma evolution processes, but likely represent primary features of mantle-equilibrated melts.
-The mineralogy of lamproites is plagioclase-free and consists of highly magnesian olivine, Al-poor diopside, phlogopite, sanidine, K-richterite, and several uncommon phases such as priderite (K- Ba-Fe3+-Ti oxide), rutile and rare roedderite, a cyclosilicate of Fe, Mg, Na, K.
+The mineralogy of lamproites is plagioclase-free and consists of highly magnesian olivine, Al-poor diopside, phlogopite, sanidine, K-richterite, and several uncommon phases such as priderite (K-Ba-Fe3+-Ti oxide) and rutile.

-Kamafugites owe their name to the katungite-mafurite-ugandite series of eastern Africa (Sahama et al. 1974).
+Kamafugites owe their name to the katungite-mafurite-ugandite series of eastern Africa (Sahama 1974).
 They are found in the Intra-Apennine Province, with some occurrences at Colli Albani and Ernici.
-Kamafugitic rocks are ultrapotassic and share with lamproites low Al2O3 and Na2O and high MgO abundances (Fig. B.3).
-However, they are rich in CaO (up to 18 wt%) and strongly undersaturated in silica.
-Typical minerals include melilite, leucite, kalsilite, Mg-rich olivine, diopside, monticellite, phlogopite, and perovskite.
-Most kamafugites fall in the foidite field in the TAS diagram.
-Based on modal mineralogy, kamafugitic rocks are classified as olivine kalsilite melilitites.
+Kamafugitic rocks are ultrapotassic and share with lamproites low Al2O3 and Na2O and high MgO abundances (Fig. A2.3).